Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 Pricing begins at:

 - $400/month for US companies
-- 350€/month for European companies
+- 400€/month for European companies
 - 3,900 SEK/month for companies in Sweden

-Please note:
-Traffic costs are not included in the base price.
+Please note: Traffic costs are not included in the base price.
+You pay your own AI-tokens from you AI vendor of choice.

-Additional charges apply for more than two domains and for optional modules such as the Image Module (generation and analysis) and Language Manager (auto translate).
+The price list is modular.
+Additional costs apply per domain and for optional modules such as the Image Module (generation), altText modules (image analysis), and the Language Manager (automated translation).

 We offer flexible 6-month or 12-month payment plans.